Company formation in Poland

 Access to various markets

-- The company needs to be registered with the National Court Register (KRS).
+The company should also be registered in the National Court Register, KRS.

-This process requires preparing the company’s articles of association, appointment of company authorities, and opening a bank account.
-Adhering to legal and regulatory obligations is crucial for operating a business in Poland.
+This involves preparation of the company’s articles of association, appointment of company authorities, and opening of a bank account.
+This would also constitute following legal and regulatory requirements for businesses in Poland.

-Documents required to open a company in Poland :
+Documents needed to open a firm in Poland:

 - Power of attorney from all members of the company